-MIRA provides support for all of the research in an investigator's laboratory that falls within the mission of NIGMS.
+MIRA provides support for the research in an investigator's laboratory that falls within the mission of NIGMS.
 The goal of MIRA is to increase the efficiency and efficacy of NIGMS funding by providing investigators with greater stability and flexibility, thereby enhancing scientific productivity and the chances for important breakthroughs.
-The program will also help distribute funding more widely among the nation’s highly talented and promising investigators.
+The program will also help distribute funding more widely among the nation's highly talented and promising investigators.
 MIRA grants are generally for 5 years for both established investigators and new and early stage investigators.
-The program is currently in a pilot testing phase, with eligibility initially restricted.

 Small Business Technology Transfer (STTR) Program (R41/42)

 NIH awards grants under the STTR Program for research or research and development of new technologies and methodologies that have the potential to succeed as commercial products.

 Small Business Innovation Research (SBIR) Program (R43/44)

 SBIR grants stimulate technological innovation, use small business to meet federal research and development needs, increase private sector commercialization of innovations derived from federal research and development, and foster and encourage participation by socially and economically disadvantaged small business and women-owned business concerns in technological innovation.